 The PTA also seems to have pioneered 'cruise staff' in its earliest form, as in onboard 'social and activities coordinators'.
 Whereas previous cruises had mostly left guest entertainment and activities to their own devices with minimal assistance from the (mostly nautical) staff, the PTA staffed the Ceylon specifically with 'a conductor' to run the educational lectures, coordinate the entertainment and recreational activities and arrange the shore excursions on land for the inexperienced guests.
 This post was held singlehandedly for a pretty remarkable 15 years by J.H.
 'Johnnie' Deas.
 How can one person run all of that for 200 guests at a time, you ask?
 Simple - Delegation!
 Johnnie did have a couple of assistants to help with logistics but the real trick was to rope in cruise guests to form committees, usually 'Sports' and 'Entertainment', and have them schedule and manage the activities under his guidance and supervision.
 This was apparently already a tradition on the other PTA holidays and was considered both an honorable task and good fun, so it likely took very little persuasion to man these committees for each sailing.
 This may not be the very first instance of 'cruise staff' charged exclusively with the social and logistical dimension of the guest experience, but it is one of the first I have come across.

 Despite her popularity the Ceylon did not make much money for the PTA and at the start of the century, PTA bean counters started to advocate for her retirement.
 She was simply too old and too costly to run for the amount of revenue the PTA could make on her in a brief summer season.
 Even at peak popularity she barely took 1600 guests per season - the equivalent of 8-9 cruises per year at an average occupancy.
 And the 8 months she (presumably) spent in cold lay-up between seasons must have cost a pretty penny too.
 Combined with the low profit margin on sales, this was turning the cruise operation into a money pit rather than a goldmine.
 Never the less her popularity and brand value kept her going for another 7 years into the new millenium before she was eventually sold for scrap in 1907 at the remarkable age of 49 years.
-She was replaced by the SS Viking in 1908 as the PTA cruise flagship.
-Apart from this one picture I came across in a 1911 Polytechnic Magazine, I know next to nothing about the Viking - she looks like a younger, larger and likely more cost-effective steamship, which is presumably what enabled her to turn a profit where the Ceylon had not and she continued running the same Norway-centric, seasonal cruise program the Ceylon had pioneered.
+She was replaced as the PTA cruise flagship by the SS Viking in 1908 - formerly the SS La Plata of the Royal Mail Steam Packet Co.
+At 27 years of age she was no spring chick either, but she was at least a somewhat more modern and cost-effective passenger liner with accommodation for 364 pax in second-class standard - presumably this is what enabled her to turn a profit where the Ceylon had not and she continued running the same Norway-centric, seasonal cruise program the Ceylon had pioneered.

 The PTA cruises on the SS Ceylon were not only early examples of mainstream ‘everyman cruises’, i.e. budget cruising, following in the footsteps of other early pioneers like the North Company (read Northbound) and ending close to five decades of upper-class monopoly on the cruising experience, they were also born out of a unique social movement based on reigning in and directing the newfound leisure time and resources of the working class in the late 19th century.
 Sinister as that may sound when you phrase it like that, it actually did present workers with much appreciated opportunities for enjoyment, self-improvement and discovery and should be considered an overall positive and inclusive development in tourism history.
 But considering the nature of cruising today, it is an amusing thought that they were once operated as 'antidotes' to drinking, gambling and loafing about.
 They are also representative of a moment when cruising truly started to diversify: 1892 was not just the year when the common worker could go cruising, it was also the year when Albert Ballin of the Hamburg-Amerika Line launched the very first true luxury cruise (read Ballins Gamble) and with that cruising had established a product range - from 'Budget' to 'Billionaire' - within the same year.